JM-Lazaro/hiring-engineers/answers.md

   * The Timeboard is primarily for internal use like investigations and alerts.
 You can set-up monitoring based from these graphs.
 You can also share snapshots of a graph to internal teams via annotations.
   * The Screenboard’s primary purpose is for public viewing.
 It has features solely for making viewing aesthetically pleasing and intuitive such as including widgets, images and Hostmap on the screen.

+Both of these type of dashboard can be created by:
+  1. From the left side menu of the Datadog UI, mouse over on __Dasboards__ and click on __New Dashboard__.
+  2. Populate the dashboard name, pick the type of dashboard you need and click on __New Timeboard/New Screenboard__.
+   __insert screenshot__

+### Custom Agent Check Timeboard
+  1. After choosing timeboard, you will be prompted to set-up your newly created dashboard.
+  2. You can choose any of the objects available but for now, drag __Time Series__ into the blank space on the lower part of the page:
+__insert screenshot__
+  3. the Graph Editor box will pop-up to configure the graph:
+     1. Set visualization to __Timeseries__ and choose the __test.support.random metric__.
+     __insert screenshot__
+     2. Set the graph title then click on Save and Finish Editing.
+Your graph will look like this:
+     __insert screenshot__

 ### Database Integration Screenboard
-  1. To create a screenboard, go to the Datadog UI.
-  2. From the left side menu, mouse over on __Dasboards__ and click on __New Dashboard__.
-  3. Populate the dashboard name and click on __New Screenboard__.
+  1. After choosing screenboard, you will be prompted to set-up your newly created dashboard.
-  4. You can choose any of the objects available but for now, drag __Graph__ into the blank space on the lower part of the page:
+  2. You can choose any of the objects available but for now, drag __Graph__ into the blank space on the lower part of the page.
-    __insert screenshot__
-  5. the __Graph Editor__ box will pop-up to configure the graph:
+  3. the __Graph Editor__ box will pop-up to configure the graph:
-     1. Set visualization to Timeseries.
+     1. Set visualization to __Time Series__.
      2. Choose the metrics from MySQL and also the test.support.random metric.
 You can also click on __Add Metric__ to include more.

      3. Set the display preferences and Widget Title and click Done.
     __insert screenshot__
      4. Click on __Save Changes__ and you now have your database screenboard:
-   __insert screenshot__

-### Custom Agent Check Timeboard
-  1. From the left side menu of the Datadog UI, mouse over on __Dasboards__ and click on __New Dashboard__.
-  3. Fill in the dashboard name and click on __New Timeboard__.
-  4. You can choose any of the objects available but for now, drag __Time Series__ into the blank space on the lower part of the page:
-__insert screenshot__
-  5. the Graph Editor box will pop-up to configure the graph:
-     1. Set visualization to __Timeseries__ and choose the __test.support.random metric__.
-     2. Set the graph title then click on Save and Finish Editing.
-Your dashboard will look like this:
    __insert screenshot__

 ### Dashboard Cloning
 You can also create copies of your dashboard by cloning it.
 To create a clone you just need to:
   1. Click on the gear icon on the upper right of the dashboard page and choose __Clone Dashboard__: